You Earned a Ticket!

 The federal budget provides less than 10% of school funding.

-Goodbye, "No Child Left Behind"
+What was "No Child Left Behind"?

-NCLB made Federal funding "contingent"
+NCLB made federal funding "contingent"

 Though passed as a bipartisan measure, NCLB eventually lost the support of both Democrats and Republicans as more and more schools fell short of the goal.